 The Art of Inner Health

-Feeling stiff, stuck or with a sense of unease in your body?
+Feeling stiff, stuck or a sense of unease in your body?
+Feeling guilty because you don’t exercise?

 Qigong is a movement practice that: